nickcox/pure-pwsh/readme.md

 Install-Module pure-pwsh
 ```

 and import it in your profile.
+If you use this with `posh-git` (recommended for its excellent command completion)
+then you'll probably want to import `pure-pwsh` first so that `posh-git` doesn't waste time configuring the prompt.

 ```shell
 Import-Module pure-pwsh